Sorry, you need to enable JavaScript to visit this website.

 Homestead Deduction Application

-The Individual Income Tax Credit reduces the DC individual income tax liability of eligible homeowners and renters by up to $1000.
-The total 2014 federal adjusted gross income (AGI) of your “tax filing unit" was $40,000 or less ($60,000 or less if you are age 70 or older).
+The Individual Income Tax Credit reduces the DC individual income tax liability of eligible homeowners and renters by up to $1,375.

 To apply, file a Schedule H (Property Tax Credit Form) with your Form D-40 (Individual Income Tax Return).
-These forms are available in Personal Income Tax Service Center under Individual Income Forms/Publications.
+Forms and instructions are available on our Individual Income Tax Forms page.
+Taxpayers can also file a standalone Schedule H form on MyTax.DC.gov.

 Limited-Equity Cooperative Tax Fairness